chirlu/sox/msvc10/Readme.txt

    -- wavpack-4.60.1.tar.bz2 extracted into directory wavpack
    -- zlib-1.2.5.tar.gz extracted into directory zlib

-3. If using Visual Studio, open the sox\msvc10\SoX.sln solution in VS2010.
+3. If using Visual Studio, open the sox\msvc10\SoX.sln solution in Visual Studio.

    If using the Windows SDK, open a normal command prompt, then run:
 "c:\Program Files\Microsoft SDKs\Windows\v7.1\bin\SetEnv.cmd" /x86 /Release /xp